junxit/us-congress-bills-110/metadata.md

 - 2007-11-14 — Introduced in House
 - 2007-11-14 — Introduced in House
 - 2007-11-14 — Referred to the House Committee on the Judiciary.
+- 2007-12-05 — Considered under suspension of the rules. (consideration: CR H14198-14203)
+- 2007-12-05 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+826.
+- 2007-12-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-12-05 — Mr. Conyers moved to suspend the rules and agree to the resolution.
+- 2007-12-05 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H14198-14199)
+- 2007-12-05 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H14198-14199)